caroldelwing/WCD-DevOps-FinalCapstone/README.md

 Fork this Repository:
 Click the "Fork" button at the top-right corner of the repository page.
 This will create a copy of the repository under your GitHub account.

-- In your terminal, clone the forked repository and navigate to the project 8 folder (replace the link below with the link to your repo):
+- In your terminal, clone the forked repository and navigate to the WCD-DevOps-FinalCapstone folder (replace the link below with the link to your repo):
 ```sh
 git clone https://github.com/caroldelwing/WCD-DevOps-FinalCapstone.git
 cd WCD-DevOps-FinalCapstone